Patient Care Technician

 • Attention to detail: Patient care requires precision and accuracy.
 PCTs must be able to carefully follow instructions, accurately record patient information, and perform tasks such as taking vital signs and administering medication with great care.

 • Strong communication and interpersonal skills: PCTs work as part of a team that includes doctors, nurses, and other healthcare professionals.
 Effective communication is critical to ensuring that patients receive the best possible care.
-PCTs must be able to clearly and respectfully communicate with patients and colleagues.
+PCTs must be able to communicate clearly and respectfully with patients and colleagues.

 • Physical stamina and dexterity: PCTs need physical stamina to stand and move patients and manual dexterity for procedures like IV insertion and catheterization.
 State regulations vary, with some allowing only catheter and IV removal and others requiring skill training "check-offs" for insertion.
-Always check your state's rules and regulations.
+Always check your state's rules and laws.

 How do I become a PCT?
 How long does it take?